layer-3/docs/docs/legacy/architecture/custodial-layer.md

 1. [Network access collateral.](smart-clearing-protocol.md#network-access-collateral) Stacked Yellow Tokens which brokers lock with the Yellow Network protocol in order to gain access to state channels.
 2. [Trading collateral.](smart-clearing-protocol.md#trading-collateral) Assets locked in the smart contracts between participating brokers to secure trading.

-Yellow Network will have access to the Network Access Collateral and Trading Collateral for risk management purposes in the case of a dispute between brokers.&#x20;
+Yellow Network will have access to the Network Access Collateral and Trading Collateral for risk management purposes in the case of a dispute between brokers.

 ### Flexible Architecture